Mayor "Outraged" And "Horrified" – Demands Police Reforms Following CBS 2 Investigation Exposing 10-Year-Old Was Repeatedly Sexually Assaulted While Abusers Remained Free

 Lightfoot says her office is working with CPD to “review and revise policies involving the sexual abuse and human trafficking of minors.”

-She’s demanding criminal investigations be opened into all of the girl’s other accused offenders and is launching an internal investigation into how and why CPD failed this little girl. .READ MORE: CPS Reports Progress With Getting Its Staff Vaccinated For COVID-19, But There Is A Long Way To Go
+She’s demanding criminal investigations be opened into all of the girl’s other accused offenders and is launching an internal investigation into how and why CPD failed this little girl. .READ MORE: Navy Pier's First Hotel, Sable, Opening To Guests On Thursday; But Navy Pier Itself Still Closed

 Advocates like Brenda Myers-Powell, who was appointed to the United States Council on Human Trafficking, says that CPD’s failure to make these arrests give predators license to commit these crimes.